Acute Pancreatitis Child

 Treatment

 Pancreatitis may get better on its own.
-Care may be needed for frequent vomiting and poor appetite.
-Fluids and nutrition may be provided through one of the following:
+Supportive care may be needed.
+Fluids and nutrition may be given with:

-- Feeding tube—tube is passed through nose and into stomach
+• Feeding tube—tube is passed through the nose and into the stomach

-Further treatment may be needed if the pancreatitis is severe or does not pass on its own.
-Options include:
+More care may be needed if the pancreatitis is severe or does not pass on its own.
+Options are:

 Medications